 The installation of a wet room is not as complicated as many people might presume, but this said it is always best left to the professionals.
 Some wet room products are easier to install than others, so we would recommend getting in touch and we can discuss the options available and what would be best for you.

-Of all the suppliers we deal with, our top recommendation would go to Simpsons.
-Widely considered the UK’s leading wet room specialist manufacturer, they have been producing wet room products since the early 1990s and offer a Lifetime Guarantee.
+Of all the suppliers we deal with, our top recommendation would go to Crosswater.
+Widely considered one of the UK’s leading wet room specialist manufacturers, they have been producing wet room products since the early 1990s and offer a Lifetime Guarantee.
 Constantly innovating, they offer product designed to make installation quicker and easier.

 Wet rooms can be installed on both concrete and wooden floors as well as being compatible with under floor heating systems, meaning you don’t have to sacrifice toasty toes for the wet room experience.
 On top of this, a wet room facilitates a shower in a space in which a traditional shower may not have been originally viable.